connorheyz/TiinySwatch/README.md

 ![alt text](screenshot.png "Title")

 TiinySwatch will appear in your system tray as a single colored block.
 Left clicking the tray icon pulls up a color picker menu.
-Right clicking the tray icon pulls up the settings, where you can set keybinds.
+Right clicking the tray icon pulls up the settings, where you can set keybinds and other options.
 The default settings are as follows:
 ```
 Clipboard Format: Hexadecimal
 Screen Capture Keybind: f2